varunsharma27/varunsharma27/README.md

 I believe in **building with intent**, whether that’s relocating across continents to join a high-growth startup or riding solo across Europe on a motorbike.

 ### 🔭 What I’m Doing Now
-* **Building:** My next venture (Started February 2026) focused on solving human problems through AI with strong focus on innovative and open culture.
+* **Building:** My next venture (Started February 2026) focused on solving human problems through AI with strong focus on an innovative and open culture.
 * **Refining:** Advancing agentic workflows and LLM integration for enterprise-grade search.
 * **Mentoring:** Helping the next generation of engineers navigate complex distributed systems and big data using agents to do most of the manual labour.